RemoteTechnologiesGroup/RemoteTech/guide/parts.md

 ##Probe Cores

 All stock probe cores serve as [signal processors](../../#signal-processors).
-In addition, the [RC-L01 Remote Guidance Unit](http://wiki.kerbalspaceprogram.com/wiki/RC-L01_Remote_Guidance_Unit) can serve as a [command station](../../#command-stations), provided a crew of 6 or more kerbals is available to split the jobs of running the ship and sending instructions to nearby probes.
+In addition, the [RC-L01 Remote Guidance Unit](http://wiki.kerbalspaceprogram.com/wiki/RC-L01_Remote_Guidance_Unit) can serve as a [command station](../../#command-stations), provided a crew of 6 or more kerbals is available to split the jobs of running the ship and monitoring nearby probes.

 The probe cores are otherwise unchanged from their [stock versions](http://wiki.kerbalspaceprogram.com/wiki/Parts#Pods).